usrbinkat/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

      modules to use.
 You will still need to set :ref:`ansible_python_interpreter<ansible_python_interpreter>` if the Python 2 interpreter is not installed to :command:`/usr/bin/python`.

-   * Ansible's "raw" module (for executing commands in a quick and dirty way) and the script module don't even need Python installed.
-So technically, you can use Ansible to install a compatible version of Python using the :ref:`raw module<raw_module>`, which then allows you to use everything else.
+   * Ansible's :ref:`raw module<raw_module>`, and the :ref:`script module<script_module>`, do not depend
+     on a client side install of Python to run.
+Technically, you can use Ansible to install a compatible version of Python using the :ref:`raw module<raw_module>`, which then allows you to use everything else.
 For example, if you need to bootstrap Python 2 onto a RHEL-based system, you can install it via

      .. code-block:: shell